kubernetes-sigs/cluster-api/README.md

-# Cluster API Provider Kind
+# Cluster API Provider Docker

-A temporary home for CAPK
+A temporary home for CAPD

 ## Manager Container Image

-A sample is built and hosted at `gcr.io/kubernetes1-226021/capk-manager:latest`
+A sample is built and hosted at `gcr.io/kubernetes1-226021/capd-manager:latest`

 ### Building the binaries